Reset Chrome settings to default

 The following settings will change back to the default:

-- Your default search engine will be changed back to Google.
+- Default search engine, which is changed back to Google.
 Learn how to set your default search engine.

-- Your homepage and tabs that first load when you open Chrome.
-Learn how to set your homepage and default startup tabs.
+- Homepage and tabs.
+Learn how to set your Chrome homepage and set default startup tabs.

-- The page that opens when you open a new tab.
+- The new tab page.
 Learn how to set the page that a new tab opens to.

 - Tabs you have pinned.
 Learn how to pin tabs.

-- Your content settings, like letting a site show you pop-ups or use your microphone.
+- Content settings, like letting a site show you pop-ups or use your microphone.
 Learn how to change your content settings.

 - Cookies and site data, like items in an online shopping cart.
 Learn more about cookies and site data.